aldellar/portfolio/content/featured/DKVS/index.md

 tech:
   - Node.js
   - Express
-  - Docker
   - Swagger/OpenAPI
-  - Git
+  - AWS (EC2)
-  - Docker Compose
+  - Docker Hub
-  - Postman
+  - GitHub Actions
 ---

 Distributed Key-Value Store is a fault-tolerant storage system built with Node.js and Express, featuring primary–backup replication to ensure strong consistency across distributed nodes.
 APIs are documented with OpenAPI 3.0 and served through Swagger UI.
 The system is containerized with Docker and includes a CI pipeline for automated linting, testing, and deployment.